prominence-eosc/docs/python-api.md

 ##### done()

 ##### json()
-Returns a dict representation of the job.
+Returns a dictionary representing the job.

 ##### stdout(node=0)
 Retrieves the job's standard output.